Visa Information for Students

 It is important that if you wish to study in the UK, you hold an appropriate visa to do so.

-Tier 4 is part of UK Visas and Immigration’s (UKVI) points-based system for immigration.
+The Student Visa is part of UK Visas and Immigration’s (UKVI) points-based system for immigration.
 It is for migrants who wish to study in the UK.
 This category is for adult students who want to come to or remain in the UK for their post-16 education.